360 Riot Walk

 360 Riot Walk Programming

 Learn more about 360 Riot Walk at the launch on Saturday, July 27, 2-4pm.
 Programming includes a workshop on 360° video technology led by Sean Arden from Emily Carr University of Art + Design.

 A limited number of free guided tours in English will run on two weekends in August and September, with tablets and headphones provided.
 Participants can register for the August 3 & 4 tours at the Powell Street Festival.
-Registration for the September 7 & September 8 tours will open on July 27.
+Registration for the September 7 & September 8 tours can be completed through Eventbrite.